AnaBZC/pokemon-project/README.md

-This is a [Next.js](https://nextjs.org) project for the technical test.
+This is a [Next.js](https://nextjs.org) project for the technical test, the project consists in showing the types of pokemon and the list of pokemon according to their type by using the API https://pokeapi.co/api/v2/type

 ## Getting Started